CI-Connect/connect-client/README.md

 research computing cluster to a [CI Connect] instance (such as [OSG Connect]) which uses [HTCondor] to submit jobs to the [Open Science Grid].
 The example below assumes one has already [signed up for an account] on OSG Connect.
-If you don't have an account on OSG Connect, apply now(https://confluence.grid.iu.edu/display/CON/Registration+and+login+instructions).
+If you don't have an account on OSG Connect, [apply now](https://confluence.grid.iu.edu/display/CON/Registration+and+login+instructions).

 ### Contact us